2023 Best Construction Trades Schools in Minnesota

 After completing their degree, construction trades graduates from St Cloud Technical and Community College carry an average student debtload of $6,340.

 With a ranking of #7, Ridgewater College did quite well on this year’s best schools for construction trades students.
-Ridgewater College is a small public school located in the town of Willmar.
+Ridgewater College is a small public school located in the remote town of Willmar.

 Read full report on Construction Trades at Ridgewater College